Metronoid/chronicler/content/systems/conditions/environmental/flooded.md

 can try to hold her breath (Stamina + Composure) if she cannot get her head above the rising waters.

-**Causing the Condition**: Normally, this Condition is the result of heavy rain, sudden snowmelt, or a broken water main.
-Characters can cause this Condition by smashing up a water heater, or blowing up a small dam.
-Some supernatural creatures may be able to call floods down onto a region.

-**Ending the Condition**: Characters can escape flooding by getting to high ground, which is enough to mitigate this Condition.
+**Resolution**: Characters can escape flooding by getting to high ground, which is enough to mitigate this Condition.
 A long-term fix would require draining the floodwaters, but each flood requires its own solution.